HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - The Golden Age.md

 - (17th) Kanan teleports back to [[Luthrand Manor]] to speak with [[Tevis Einzbern]].
 He returns to Steinwalde the next day.
 - (18th) Caede teleports home, meets [[Maurice the Flameskull|Kran]] and the others, and catches up with the [[Vanguard]] about he and Kanan's travels.
 - (18th - 19th) Kanan, alongside [[Aerondite]], travel to [[Avernus]] and destroy the [[Vessel of Avarice]].
 Kanan promises a favour to [[Odessa]].
+- (20th) Kanan and Lathran share a meal.
 - (20th) Gundrei dinner at Trayfort. [[Minra Vanariel]] reuintes with [[Isilme Vanariel|Isilme]].
 Gundrei is confronted with his responsibility about [[Ulrandir Vanariel|Ulrandir]].
 His retinue leaves Trayfort the next day.

 **Week 9 (Dulussahn 21st)**